 Digital multi-experiences are already happening all the time, and according to Gartner, the way users interact with the digital world will significantly change by 2028.
 This change is due to technologies such as virtual reality and augmented reality, which promote multi-sensory experiences.
+Anything that gets us closer to the holodeck is fine with me.

 The democratization of technological knowledge is nothing more than providing access to technical knowledge in a simplified way, without people needing to undergo extensive or expensive training.